Hunger Strike (song)

 "Hunger Strike" is a song by the American rock band Temple of the Dog.
-Written by vocalist Chris Cornell, it was released in 1991 as the first single from the band's sole studio album, Temple of the Dog (1991).
-It was the band's most successful song, peaking at #4 on the Billboard Mainstream Rock Tracks chart.
+Written by vocalist Chris Cornell, it was released in 1992 as the first single from the band's sole studio album, Temple of the Dog (1991).
+It was the band's most successful song, peaking at number four on the Billboard Mainstream Rock Tracks chart.

 Origin and recording

 "Hunger Strike" was written by vocalist Chris Cornell.
 It features a duet between Cornell and vocalist Eddie Vedder.
 Cornell was having trouble with the vocals at practice, when Vedder stepped in.
 Cornell later said "he sang half of that song not even knowing that I'd wanted the part to be there and he sang it exactly the way I was thinking about doing it, just instinctively."

 "Hunger Strike" became Temple of the Dog's breakout single; it was also Vedder's first featured vocal on a record.